kiba/Writings/dreamwalker/chp1_a_dreamer.md

 "Two thousand sixteen yanno anno?"

 "You're a little bit off.
 Less then two thousand years after landing.
 And I don't know what 'yanno anno' is."
-The doctor then puts an earbud into one of my ear.
+The doctor then put an earbud into one of my ear.
 "Say yes if you hear a beep."
 There were a series of beep in which I successfully answered.
 "Good, it looked like your hearing is not compromised.
 Now, the year is nineteen thousand twenty five after landing."

 "Excuse me?
 Landing what?"